jonathan2222/HLSLVariantLSPBase/README.md

 1. Go to `server/`
 2. Run `FetchExternals.bat`
 3. Run `BuildAndCompileExternals.bat`
-4. Run `PremakeVS2022.bat` (Need to have VS 2022 installed) Note: All the previous setups must be done before doing this step!
+4. Run `PremakeVS2022.bat` (Need to have VS 2022 installed) *Note: All the previous setups must be done before doing this step!*
 5. Open `HLSLVariantLSPServer.sln` and compile the `HLSLVServer` project in `Debug` and `Release`.

 ## Debug extension

-1. Open the folder `hlslvariant` in VS Code.
-Note: server need to have been compile for this to work!
+1. Open the folder `hlslvariant` in VS Code. *Note: Server need to have been compile for this to work!*
 2. Press **F5**

 ## Debug server